 Contemporary Pilates is a modern variation of classical Pilates that integrates up-to-date knowledge of the body and contemporary forms of exercise into the Pilates catalog.
 This means that the classical Pilates exercises still exist but modifications have been added to make the system more practical.
 Besides, contemporary Pilates incorporates a wide range of Pilates equipment, but each class is different as it depends on the instructor’s teacher training, the style they prefer, and the goals of the student.

-Reformer Pilates involves the use of the reformer equipment called the reformer machine.
-This machine, which is like a bed-like platform with a set of springs, ropes, pulling mechanism, and a sliding carriage, is designed to add intensity and resistance to your Pilates exercises.
+Reformer Pilates involves the use of reformer equipment called the reformer machine.
+This machine, which is like a bed-like platform with a set of springs, ropes, a pulling mechanism, and a sliding carriage, is designed to add intensity and resistance to your Pilates exercises.
 You can alter the springs that act as resistance to create varying tension levels, and they can be tailored to fit beginner, intermediate and expert students.
 Also, you can use this form of Pilates for injury rehabilitation and weight loss.

 Pilates mats are essential for both your home and studio Pilates workouts.
 They are designed to be denser and thicker than your average yoga mat to ensure your hands, joints and spine are protected and cushioned all through your workout.
 However, if you already have an exercise mat at home, you don’t need to purchase a separate one for Pilates.
 Also, you can use your mat for almost all forms of Pilates exercises, making it a very good choice to start with.